Skip to content

 You don't need to tell the agent which tools are available.
 It reads the tool list from each connected MCP server and uses them when they fit your request.

-MCP server: expose Vault Operator to other AI clients
+Local connector: expose Vault Operator to other AI clients

 You can turn Vault Operator into an MCP server so Claude Desktop, ChatGPT, Perplexity, or any other MCP client can read and write your vault, memory, and history layers.